MoritzLost/ProcessWireDev/site/03-templating-and-development/05-processwire-responsive-images.md

 ## Conclusion

 This finishes the case study on the responsive image.
-Now you might be thinking that all this was way to much work just for a simple responsive image component.
-But it's gonna be worth it once you start using responsive images *everywhere*.
+Now you might be thinking that all this was way too much work just for a simple responsive image component.
+But it's going to be worth it once you start using responsive images *everywhere*.
 No more boilerplate code, difficult calculations of aspect ratios or repetitive loops.
 Just a single declarative `include` statement in your Twig template and you're done.

 The point is this: If you invest the time to build your components in the most generic way that's possible and practical for your use case, it will pay off once you utilize it a couple of times.
 The general consideration for those components should be:

 - What **parameters** does the component need to accept?
 The more generic the component, the more parameters it will require.
 - How many of those parameters are **required**?
 The fewer the better, because it reduces friction when using the component.
 The responsive image component has only one required parameter, which is the image itself.
 - What are sensible **defaults** for the optional parameters?
 A default may either be an empty value or the appropriate value for the most common use case.
-For example, in the responsive image component the argument corresponding to the `title` atttribute is empty by default.
+For example, in the responsive image component the argument corresponding to the `title` attribute is empty by default.
 The default value for the `alt` attribute is the images `description`, which is automatically available on ProcessWire's image fields and is often used for `alt` texts.

 Happy designing!